Pitt-RAS/Pitt-RAS.github.io/_posts/projects/2018-08-10-update-iarc-technical-postmortem.md

 ## Sensors

-The drone is covered in a variety of sensors.
-Some are only used for localization, including the accelerometer and gyroscope inside the flight controller, as well as two LIDAR altimeters.
-We have two time-of-flight LIDARs (a LidarLite v2 and a VL53L0X) used as altimeters because the LidarLite works well at altitudes above ~1m and the VL53L0X works well below this altitude, so we switch between them with a small overlap region.
+The drone is covered in a large montage of sensors.
+Some are only used for localization, such as the accelerometer and gyroscope inside the flight controller, as well as two LIDAR altimeters.
+We also included two time-of-flight LIDARs (a LidarLite v2 and a VL53L0X) to be used as altimeters because the LidarLite works well at altitudes above ~1m and the VL53L0X works well below this altitude, so we switch between them with a small transition region.
 Other than that, we have 6 cameras - a narrow-angle bottom camera (Intel Realsense R200), a wide-angle bottom camera ([Leopard Imaging M021](https://leopardimaging.com/product/li-usb30-m021/)), and four depth cameras on the sides.
 These cameras perform various other functions, including localization, target detection, and obstacle detection.

 ## Compute
-We do all of our compute onboard.
+We do all of our compution onboard.
 The primary computer is an NVIDIA Jetson TX2, which does all of the low-latency processing required for state estimation, target tracking, and control.
 The secondary computer is an Intel NUC 6i7KYK, which does all processing for the side cameras, which includes target detection, obstacle detection, and obstacle filtering.
 The two computers communicate over the network.

 <br>
 <div class="row">